Retrieval-Augmented Agentic Rubric Generation for Reliable Medical Response Evaluation: Experiments

 \subsection{Datasets}

-We evaluate our framework primarily on \textbf{HealthBench}~\cite{arora2025}, a public benchmark of medical dialogues paired with physician-authored, instance-specific rubrics.
-Each dialogue consists of a patient query and an ideal medical response reviewed by physicians, along with a couple of fine-grained criteria that assess accuracy, completeness, communication quality, instruction following and context awareness.
-An example from HealthBench is shown in Figure~\ref{fig:healthbench_overview}.

-To ensure a consistent and rigorous evaluation setting, we curated a subset of 254 diverse medical queries by filtering the HealthBench dataset based on specific criteria: We selected English dialogues and each sample is paired with 8-10 physician-authored gold criteria ($c_j$) to control for evaluation complexity.
-To ensure multi-dimensional assessment, we specifically select instances that encompass at least three distinct evaluation axes ($a_j$).
-This resulted in a test set of \textasciitilde 2.5k rubric items.
-These physician-authored rubrics serve as the gold standard $G$ for calculating the Clinical Intent Alignment (CIA) metric defined in Section~\ref{subsec:evaluation_metrics}.
+We evaluate our framework on \textbf{HealthBench}~\cite{arora2025}, a public benchmark of medical dialogues paired with physician-authored, instance-specific rubrics and ideal medical responses reviewed by physicians (Fig.~\ref{fig:healthbench_overview}).
+To ensure a rigorous evaluation setting, we curated a subset of 254 English medical dialogues from this dataset.
+By specifically filtering for instances containing 8-10 gold criteria ($c_j$) across at least three distinct evaluation axes ($a_j$), we controlled for complexity and ensured multi-dimensional assessment, yielding \textasciitilde 2.5k rubric items.

+We also evaluate on \textbf{LLMEval-Med} \cite{zhang2025}, a Chinese benchmark derived from real-world clinical records that provides medical questions, expert-refined reference answers, and expert-annotated scoring checklists.

+Collectively, these expert-authored criteria from \textbf{HealthBench} and \textbf{LLMEval-Med} serve as the gold standard for calculating the Clinical Intent Alignment (CIA) metric defined in Section~\ref{subsec:evaluation_metrics}, allowing us to validate our framework's robustness and generalization capabilities across diverse clinical settings and languages.